Fight for $15 Movement

 The angled, boxed logo came from the idea of capturing the motion and actions of a person holding a sign at a picket line or a protest; it brings the feeling of uprising and agitation with it.
 As the movement is focused heavily on national fast food chains, able to afford $15/hr as a minimum wage, the colors reflect that aspect.

 For the March on MacDonald’s in Chicago, I illustrated a mash up of Donald Trump and Ronald McDonald, to underscore the idea that McDonald’s in the Trump of corporations.
-The Women’s March, the Movement for Black Lives and other organizations joined Fight for $15 in marching past Trump Tower to the McDonald’s flagship location.
+The Women’s March, the Black Lives Matter movement, and other organizations joined Fight for $15 in marching past Trump Tower to the McDonald’s flagship location.